jaeyoungchang5/instagram-project/README.md

 - EJS

 ## Note
 The npm packages (node_modules) are not included.
-If you want to run the code locally, you must npm install the following: "puppeteer", "express", "body-parser"
+If you want to run the code locally, you must do the following:
 ```bash
 npm init
 ...